EENCloud/EEN-CLI-Public/README.md

 - If no start time or end time is specified, the test interval will be last 30 days.
 - If the specified time range exceeds the retention period of the camera, the test will be performed over the actual retention period of the camera.
+- The following custom errors may appear in the `error reason` during historic testing:
+  - Out of retention period - The requested timestamp is older than the camera’s configured retention period, so the video cannot be retrieved.
+  - Time range too short - The provided time range is too small to generate valid timestamps for fetching video assets.
+  - Video URL not available for device ID - The system could not retrieve a valid video stream URL for the specified device/camera ID.
+  - No video available for the specified duration - No recorded video exists for the requested time range.
+  - Video failed to load within the estimated time (in seconds) - The video stream did not load within the configured timeout period.

 ## EXAMPLES